Singularity (DeSmedt novel): Reception

 The Seattle Timess Nisi Shawl wrote, "DeSmedt's clear descriptions of everything from the core of a typical star to the sinister device an assassin uses to mimic a wolf's bite make it easy to follow his swiftly swooping story line".
 Robert Folsom praised the book in The Kansas City Star, writing, "The dialogue would be another matter; it's very scientific.
 But De-Smedt has managed a neat trick: Conversations are lively even though they're peppered with accurate physicist's jargon.
 The thriller aspect of the book helps."

 The San Diego Union-Tribunes Jim Hopper called the novel "a stylish technothriller".
 The Fayetteville Observer said the novel was "a science fiction thriller [that] will appeal to readers who enjoy Michael Crichton".
 Danica McKellar praised the book in an interview with the New York Post, stating, "It's my favorite science fiction thriller.
 It's got everything - great characters, suspense, action, romance, and you just might learn something about black holes along the way."

 Referring to how Earth's gravity could have sucked in a black hole, John R. Alden wrote in The Plain Dealer, "Singularity takes this bizarre possibility, adds a cast of exotic characters, whips in a blitzkrieg plot and bakes it all into a hugely entertaining near-future thriller.
 James Bond would have loved to star in a story such as this."
 In a mixed review, Publishers Weekly said, "The sexual chemistry between Marianna and Jonathan adds spice.
 Exotic hardware, lifestyles of the rich and notorious, double- and triple-crosses and a slightly rushed and facile conclusion all make a respectable if not outstanding first effort."

 Awards

 The novel was awarded the "Gold Medal for Science Fiction" as part of Foreword Magazines "Book of the Year Awards".
 It received the Independent Publisher Book Awards's "Ippy prize for Best Fantasy/Science Fiction novel of 2004".

 About the Author

-Bill DeSmedt is an American author and software engineer.
+Bill DeSmedt was an American author and software engineer.